 We now specialize Theorem~\ref{thm:cugg-char-poly} to dumbbell graphs.

 \begin{theorem} For the dumbbell graph $D_{r,s,\ell}$, let $\Phi$ be a complex unit gain graph on it.
 Then

-where $a=\rp(\gamma_r)$ and $b=\rp(\gamma_s)$ are the real parts of the two cycle gains. \end{theorem} \begin{proof} The nontrivial subgraphs of $G$ which are unions of vertex disjoint cycles are exactly $C_r$, $C_s$, and $C_r\cup C_s$.
-Now apply Theorem~\ref{thm:cugg-char-poly}. \end{proof}
+where $a=\rp(\gamma_r)$ and $b=\rp(\gamma_s)$ are the real parts of the two cycle gains. \end{theorem} \begin{proof} The nontrivial subgraphs of $G$ which are unions of vertex-disjoint cycles are exactly $C_r$, $C_s$, and $C_r\cup C_s$.
+Applying Theorem~\ref{thm:cugg-char-poly} yields the result. \end{proof}

 Theorem~\ref{thm:dumbbell-char-poly} is the starting point for all later arguments.